azooz2003-bit/azooz2003-bit/README.md

 So a bit about myself...

 I generally love coding, especially whenever I learn something new.
-Whenever I feel the need to destress or go out I'll opt for volleyball.
+Whenever I feel the need to relax or go out I'll opt for volleyball.
 Enough fun stuff about me.
 For the future, I really want to concentrate on Machine Learning and App Development.
 I plan on deploying them together to create some fun projects.